bitkeeper/zif.sedna/src/zif/sedna/README_pylons.txt

 # easy_install zif.sedna

-For transaction support, you want repoze.tm
+For transaction support, you want repoze.tm2

 Yes, you want transaction support.
 If you do not do this, you will need to be very diligent with begin() and commit()/rollback() on connections.
 For thread safety, the adapter blocks beginning transactions in a thread until the current transaction is complete.

-# easy_install -i http://dist.repoze.org/simple repoze.tm
+# easy_install -i http://dist.repoze.org/simple repoze.tm2

-NOTE: When I did this, setuptools complained about differing versions of ZODB.
-I think this is harmless, but maybe installing repoze.tm before zope.rdb may silence the complaint.

 Do the "Configuring the Application" part of http://blog.repoze.org/repoze.tm_with_pylons-20071218.html